mskilab-org/gTrack/rtdocs/vignetteHeatGraph/vignetteHeatGraph.rst

 How to Create Graphs
 =========================================

 During chromosomal rearrangements, translocations may occur and graphing such a phenomenon is possible with gTrack.
-Certain parameters such as **edges** will be used in this vignette.
+However, the **edges** parameter must be used.
+This vignette will explain how to prepare a graph.

 Edges Parameter
 ~~~~~~~~~~~~~~~

-In order to create a connected graph in gTrack, the **edges** parameter of gTrack must be supplied a matrix of connections.
+In order to create a connected graph in gTrack, the **edges** parameter of gTrack must be supplied a matrix or a data frame of connections.

 .. sourcecode:: r